MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Calcule_Possible_LPChilds_From_WR.md

 **Parameters**:
 -	**LP_Pallet_No**: Represents the number of the LP Pallet that you want to calculate the possible children of LP Single.

-**Ouput**: Method that returns the number of assigned and pending LP to be assigned to a Warehouse Receipt.
+**Ouput**: List of LP Children candidates to be assigned to the LP Pallet.

--	**Created**: Boolean value that indicates if the process that was executed created a new License Plate.
--	**LPPallet_DocumentNo**: Newly created LP Pallet number..

 **Request**: